 #2 *A Christmas Carol (illustrated and abridged)

 A beautifully illustrated version of A Christmas Carol.
-I’m picky about abridgments of my favorite classics, and this one makes it fun for children without changing the original story.
+I’m picky about abridgments of my favorite classics, and this one gets a big thumbs up.

 We have a tradition based just around reading the unabridged A Christmas Carol.
-Joey and I started our 14th round of reading it tonight, and I love it more each time.
+Joey and I started our 17th round of reading it tonight with our family, and I love it more each time.
 You can read more about that and find some of our other favorite versions of this story here.

 A fun, interactive book that my parents got for my oldest when he was a baby.
 Even my bigger kids still love it!